Huahine: Geography

 In the northwest of Huahine Nui lies a 375 ha brackish lake known as Lac Fauna Nui (Lac Maeva).
 This lake is all that remains of the ancient atoll lagoon.
 Air transportation is available via Huahine airport, located on the northern shore of Huahine Nui.

 Flora and fauna

 The island is covered with lush vegetation, much of which consists of coconut palms.
 There are also two important botanical gardens: the Ariiura Garden Paradise, which houses traditional Polynesian medicinal plants, and l'Eden Parc, where fruit trees from the rest of the world are cultivated.

 The fauna is especially rich in fish and birds.
 Among the latter is a species that became extinct centuries ago, the Huahine starling (Aplonis diluvialis), whose fossils found on the island date its disappearance some seven centuries ago (although the German naturalist Georg Forster depicted in the 18th century a bird on the island of Raiatea very similar to the animal in question).
+In 2019 the Partula rosea and Partula varia snails were reintroduced to the island.

+In February 2024 the Ornithological Society of Polynesia reintroduced the Tahitian Striated heron to the island.